Back to Baja: October 2022

 In the dark I had trouble locating the button to take video until the last few minutes of the 40 minute dive.
 A free-swimming eel wriggled into the arena with an occasional puffer fish in the mix.

 Yung elected to snorkel and after we boarded the skiff, looking down into the water still lit by the lighted platform, it did look like that might have been even a better photographic option.
 Laura was inadvertently left behind.
-She’d been waiting in her room, waiting for another bell to ring.
+She’d been waiting in her room, expecting a bell summons.

 Thursday October 13, 2022